JeanxPereira/JeanxPereira/README.md

     - [Lua Decompiler](https://github.com/JeanxPereira/unluac): Lua Decompiler for Darkspore scripts

 - [build.prop syntax for VSCode](https://github.com/JeanxPereira/vscode-buildprop-syntax): A extension for VSCode, adds support for the syntax of build.prop used for config on android system

+- [Sonner-JS](https://github.com/JeanxPereira/sonner-js): A port of Sonner toast component to javascript vanilla

 - [CMI-Sprites](https://github.com/JeanxPereira/CMI-Sprites): A extraction of all sprites from The Curse of Monkey Island
 - [AQS-Sprites](https://github.com/JeanxPereira/AQS-Sprites): A extraction of all sprites from The Ancient Quest of Saqqarah